Industrial 3D printing startup Fortify raises $10 million

 Big industry

-The global manufacturing industry is pegged at around $12 trillion — which is partly why investors have been piling in to back the latest technologies.
+The global manufacturing industry is pegged at around $12 trillion — which may be why investors have been pulling out their checkbooks to back the latest technologies.

 Last month, Redwood City-based Carbon raised $260 million — at a $2.4 billion valuation — for a similar proposition.
 Carbon has helped Adidas create a lightweight 3D printed shoe, while Ford digitally manufactured polymer parts for its F-150 and Mustang vehicles and football equipment maker Riddell tapped Carbon to manufacture next-gen helmet protection.